holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The default optimizer remains SGD.
-Candidate runs will pass `--optimizer adamw` with conservative client learning rates and compare against the retained `0.900100` FedAvgM/SGD keep row.
+Under the retained FedAvgM ep8 stack, AdamW underperformed the existing `0.900100` FedAvgM/SGD keep row by a wide margin, so this optimizer family should not be narrowed further without a stronger rationale.

 ## Contract check